The Québec maritime Blog

 Côte-Nord was originally Innu territory.
 Much of the fur trade of yesteryear was based on the expertise of this Indigenous tribe, which is still a vibrant community.
 If your trip doesn’t happen to coincide with festivities such as the Pessamit or Essipit powwows, you can also learn more about this community by visiting interpretation centres.
 The Chauvin Trading Post in Tadoussac and the Old Trading Post in Sept-Îles both document the fascinating era of the fur trade.
 The Centre Archéo-Topo in Les Bergeronnes reveals aspects of Indigenous life before the arrival of Europeans thanks to archaeological finds.
-At Parc Nature de Pointe-aux-Outardes, you can discover the traditional way of life of the Innu with Wabush, an elder who will welcome you in his teepee.

 When you slow down and take your time while on vacation in Côte-Nord, you can immerse yourself in the maritime culture that played such a crucial role in the history of this continent.
 In the past, it was necessary to “tame” the St. Lawrence, which is such an important waterway and yet was so dangerous to navigate.
 This is still evident today in the lighthouses that dot the headlands.
 Be sure to stop to visit these human-made structures that face the endless sea.

 The Manic-2 and Manic-5 hydroelectric dams as well as the Romaine-1 generating station are other human-made structures that are worth visiting.
 In addition to admiring these giants of civil engineering, you can discover a fascinating slice of Québec history!